 Pastoral Priorities for 2016-2019

-Over the next three years, as members of Our Lady of the Black Hills Catholic Church, we will focus our efforts on the following three pastoral priorities and associated goals in order to fulfill the vision of our parish.
+As members of Our Lady of the Black Hills Catholic Church, we are focused on our efforts for the following three pastoral priorities and associated goals in order to fulfill the vision of our parish.

 - STEWARDSHIP – Forming Disciples to be Stewards